agriculturegovau/agds-next/packages/progress-indicator/README.md

 The individual tasks or steps are shown as either:

-- `open` – the task is available for the user to do
+- `todo` – the task is available for the user to do
-- `partly finished` – the task has been started
+- `doing` – the task has been started
-- `finished` – the task has been completed
+- `docs` – the task has been completed
-- `not yet started` – the user has to do something before the task can be started.

 ```jsx live
 <ProgressIndicator